Skip to main content

 At Roboscopes, on the whole, we are a very easy-going and accommodating bunch but joining a syndicate does require a few simple user rules put in place so all members to get the most out of their membership.
 Most of the rules below revolve around, communication and utilizing our resources properly to optimize productivity.

-So, talk, work together and use our system wisely to reap the benefits whilst having fun and make some wonderful images :)
+So, talk, work together and use our system wisely to reap the benefits whilst having fun and make some wonderful images & talking to like-minded people :)

-• 24 Collaborated jobs inputted into the system for the year, inputted 6 per QTR, Potential candidates for the following QTR are suggested by Roboscopes+members & voted on by during the previous QTR
+• Potential candidates for the following QTR are suggested by Roboscopes+members & voted on by during the previous QTR

 • Each syndicate member has access to all data sets taken